-22.2.6 Deadlines for Instructional and Noninstructional Fee Payment
+22.2.6 Deadlines for Fee Payment

-For details on the payment of the Confirmation Deposit, see the Registration Procedures publication.
+For details on the deadlines for payment of the Confirmation Deposit, Instructional, and Noninstructional Fees, see §11.

-To avoid instalment charges, all Fall/Winter fees must be paid by the last weekday in September.
+To avoid instalment charges, all Fall/Winter fees must be paid by the last weekday in September (the Fall Term Fee Payment Deadline).